house9/jquery-iframe-auto-height/README.markdown

-When viewing code locally (file:///) Google chrome will throw errors, works fine in Firefox locally and should work ok in all browsers when served from the same domain.
+When viewing code locally (file:///) Google chrome will throw errors, works fine in Firefox locally and should work ok in all browsers when served from the same domain. if you have ruby installed you can run ruby webrick.rb from the root of this directory then using Google chrome go to http://localhost:3000/index.html

 with IE8 it seems better to not specify the height attribute on the iframe